django-oscar/django-oscar/docs/source/topics/key_questions.rst

 * Gift card
 * No upfront payment but send invoices later

-The checkout app within ``django-oscar`` is suitable flexible that all of these methods (and in any combination) is supported.
+The checkout app within ``django-oscar`` is suitably flexible that all of these methods (and in any combination) is supported.
 However, you will need to implement the logic for your domain by subclassing the relevant ``view/util`` classes.